Lychnbite/Django_Blog_WebApplication/README.md

 # Django_Blog_WebApplication
  Learn_Django_Basics
- You will learn to create     created the views, templates, and URLs for your blog, including object pagination
+ You will learn to create
  > Views
  > Templates
  > URLs